 He was brushing his teeth.

-Looking toward the sea from Shandaghah.
-As the paving suggests, it's been redeveloped in part as a public space.
+Looking toward the sea from Shindagha.
+As the paving suggests, this bit has been redeveloped as a public space.

 The tower is to catch the wind and deflect it down into the museum that was once the house of Shaikh Maktoum bin Hasher Al Maktoum.
 The towers have two flues on opposite sides of the tower.
 One is to push air to the room below; the other is for air to leave that room.
-Which is which depends on the wind's direction--often, on the time of day.
+Which is which depends on the wind's direction, which fluctuates during the day.

 The creek seen from the house.

-A ten-minute walk away, the new Old Souk.
+A ten-minute walk away, the Old Souk, which of course is new.

 Closed for long lunch.

-Nearby, the Al Faheidi Fort, now a museum.
+Nearby, the Al Faheidi Fort is now a museum.
 Sheikh Maktoum lived here until his move to the Shindagha house.